gmilkov/BBQ/README.md

 for help on usage run:

-"BBQHTTPCleint.exe /help" or "BBQHTTPServer.exe /help" respectivly
+"BBQHTTPCleint.exe /help" or "BBQHTTPServer.exe /help" respectively